Recently, Purna Virji wrote a refreshing piece on the right way to think

-Extending her approach, let’s focus in on video SEO and talk about how you can truly make an impact on your ranking.
+Expanding her approach, focus on video SEO and talk about how you can affect your ranking.

-Many of the points articulated below have come from several marketers over the last few weeks who have been working at the intersection of video marketing and SEO for awhile.
-What has impressed most was that, like Virji, these folks were incredibly down-to-earth about video SEO, providing very clear best practices and ideas for taking a long-term, quality-driven approach to video SEO.
+Many of the points below have come from several marketers in recent weeks who have been working at the intersection of video marketing and SEO for some time.
+What impressed me the most was that, like Virji, these people were incredibly short about video SEO, offering best practices and bright ideas based on a long-term approach, the quality of SEO videos.

 Always Be Providing Value